 - Nationwide availability

 While online lenders may offer RV loans nationwide, they also lack in-person support.
 If you decide to use an online lender for a bad-credit RV loan, you may be restricted to relatively low amounts and terms.

 My Financing USA

 Southeast Financial is another online lender that offers bad-credit RV loans.
 You may be approved for an RV up to 15 years old if you can prove a stable employment history, a credit score of 550 or higher, a prior positive installment loan history and a minimum annual income of $20,000.
 With this lender, having a down payment of more than 20% will help your chances of getting approved.
-Interest rates start at 4.74%* but are based on credit history.
+Interest rates are based on credit history.
 Those with bad credit will pay more, although a maximum isn’t defined on Southeast Financial’s website.
 This lender offers terms up to 240 months.

 If you are looking for face-to-face attention, you may prefer to work with your credit union or bank to get your RV loan.
 You may also find lower rates and longer terms at a credit union, which may consider factors other than your credit.

 - Membership required